nayfin/demo-co/README.md

 ### 00-editable-library

 We are going to be working with a component library called `editable`.
 It's designed to facilitate inline editing of documents, similar to updating a single field in a JIRA ticket.
-Right now there is only two components, but by adding Storybook early we can showcase and document our library as we build it.
-It's not much work to add it to our development process and keeping our demos, and docs current will increase adoption in our organization or target market.
+Right now there are only two components, but by adding Storybook early we can showcase and document our library as we build it.
+It's not much work to add it to our development process, and keeping our demos and docs current will increase adoption in our organization or target market.

-Let's start by cloning the repo
+Let's clone the repo

 `git clone https://github.com/nayfin/demo-co.git`

+Move into the new directory

+`cd demo-co`

-And checking out the starting branch
+Check out the starting branch

 `git checkout 00-editable-library`

+Then install dependencies

+`npm i`

 >When you follow this guide on your own project, substitute your project's name for `editable` in all of the bash commands.